 The backcountry parts of the Everglades can be visited by boat, but by road there are only two main routes.
 In the north, the Tamiami Trail (the Tampa to Miami Trail, a.k.a.
-US-41) heads west from Miami to misnamed Shark Valley (tram tour $22 adults, bike rental $8.50 per hour, $10 entrance fee), where you can rent bikes or take a tram tour on a 15-mile loop through the sawgrass swamps that make up the heart of the Everglades.
+US-41) heads west from Miami to misnamed Shark Valley ($25 per car), where you can rent bikes or take a tram tour ($25) on a 15-mile loop through the sawgrass swamps that make up the heart of the Everglades.
 Gazing at the gators, eagles, and hawks here, it’s hard to believe you’re barely a half hour from South Beach.
-Just west of Shark Valley, the Miccosukee Indian Village is a somewhat poignant reminder of the plight of the Everglades native peoples, the Seminoles, whose ancestors fought off the U.S. Army but who now wrestle alligators, run casinos and souvenir shops, and give airboat tours of their ancestral lands.
+Just west of Shark Valley, the Miccosukee Indian Village is a somewhat poignant reminder of the plight of the Everglades indigenous people, the Seminoles, whose ancestors fought off the U.S. Army but who now wrestle alligators, run casinos and souvenir shops, and give airboat tours of their ancestral lands.

 The main road access to the Everglades is via Palm Drive (Hwy-9336) from the Florida Turnpike or US-1.
 This route takes you past the Ernest Coe Visitors Center (305/242-7700), where interpretive displays and a pair of nature trails give an appetizing taste of the Everglades (and almost guaranteed sightings of alligators).
-The road continues nearly 40 miles west to the former town of Flamingo, where both the residents and the namesake birds have all moved on, and the Everglades’ only eating and accommodation option, the Flamingo Lodge, closed after suffering damage in the 2005 Katrina hurricane.
+The road continues nearly 40 miles west to the former town of Flamingo.
+Although both the residents and the namesake birds have moved on, there is a visitor center (1 Flamingo Lodge Hwy, Homestead, 239/695-2945) operated by the National Park Service.